AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions-adh.md

 ---
-uid:
+uid: manage-permissions-connect
 ---

-# Manage permissions for Data Hub
+# Manage permissions in AVEVA Connect

-As an administrator, you manage permissions in AVEVA Connect to control what actions users can perform in Data Hub.
-You start in Connect by creating groups and assigning roles.
-Once you have created groups, added users, and assigned roles, you can map a group to a Data Hub role and/or user.
+Permissions are managed in both AVEVA Connect and AVEVA Data Hub.
+As a Data Hub administrator, you begin setting up permissions in Connect by creating groups, adding users, and assigning roles.
+Once these tasks are completed, you can map a group or user to a Data Hub role.

+From within the AVEVA Data Hub portal, you can also add groups, users, roles, and clients.
+For more information, see [Manage users and permissions](xref:lpsetupADH).